Responsible Tourism & Travel

 - Using locally managed or family-run hotels and restaurants where-ever possible and working with other community suppliers so proceeds benefit the area visited

 - Social visits with locals

-- Promoting responsible tourism by working with like-minded suppliers and publicising aspects of responsible travel that apply to our destinations and trips
+- Promoting responsible tourism by working with like-minded suppliers and publicizing aspects of responsible travel that apply to our destinations and trips

-The Wayfarers is a member of the following organisations which promote the best practices in responsible travel and the highest standards of service to the traveler:
+The Wayfarers is a member of the following organizations which promote the best practices in responsible travel and the highest standards of service to the traveler:

 The Wayfarers is proud to be a member of the Trusted Adventures travel alliance.
 We are a group of distinguished industry pioneers dedicated to the highest standards in small group adventure travel.
 Learn more about Trusted Adventures on www.trustedadventures.com.